IainMcHugh/milestone-project-3/README.md

     2. As a site visitor, I want to be able to have a single place that I can leave feedback and report bugs on websites I use.
     3. As a site visitor, I want to be able to view websites categorised by user ratings.
     4. As a site visitor, I want to be able to read release notes for updates to websites that I use continuously.
-    5. As a website creator, I want to be able to update information on website as it changes over time.
+    5. As a returning user, I want to be able to update information on website as it changes over time.
-    6. As a website creator, I want to be able to delete a website entry if the website no longer exists.
+    6. As a returning user, I want to be able to delete a website entry if the website no longer exists.

 - ### Design
   - #### Colour Scheme